San Francisco Municipal Transportation Agency's experience in implementing advanced parking management (Interim Results).

 - 12,250 off-street spaces, or 75 percent of off-street spaces managed by the SFMTA.

 Overall goal of SFpark is to collect and disseminate parking availability information and to update a "block-to-block" pricing algorithm every six weeks using "demand responsive rate adjustments" to encourage use of parking garages and increase the availability of on-street parking in high-demand areas.
 The project helps drivers find spaces with a combination of real-time and static information.
 Parking way finding signage directs drivers to lots and garages; variable message signs and text messages show which garages have availability; mobile web apps and the region's 511 system show on and off-street parking availability; and an open data feed enables others to display the data as well.

 In August 2011, the SFMTA produced a report in the midst of its implementation of the first demand-responsive rate change for both on- and off-street parking.
 The following lessons learned to date are, therefore, interim – only those gathered during pilot project planning and implementation.
 At the end of the pilot project in 2013, the lessons from the operation, evolution, and evaluation of the project should expand this section.

-The SFpark experience emphasizes the need for adequate planning when a demand-responsive pricing based parking management system is considered for implementation.
-Cities around the world are interested in the common and urgent goals of reducing traffic congestion and transportation related greenhouse gas emissions.
-To the extent that SFpark successfully manages parking supply and demand, rates, and reduces congestion and emissions, the project is relevant to other cities as well because it is easily replicable.
+Advanced parking management is a mitigation tool for reducing congestion and greenhouse gas emissions.
+However, technology based parking management has uncertainties and, therefore, the responsible city agency is expected to be aware of procurement challenges as experienced by SFMTA.
+To the extent that SFpark successfully manages parking demand to manage congestion and emissions, the project is also relevant to other cities because it is easily replicable.
 SFpark is expected to improve traffic flow, reduce congestion and greenhouse gas emissions, increase safety for all road users, and enhance quality of life.